AsymmetricVentures/asym-enum/README.md

 ## TODO:

+* More complete test coverage
-* Tests and documentation for the django field.
+* Testing for Django 1.7
+* Close the API gap with Python 3.4 Enums